Trekkers during Everest Base Camp Trek

 As spring approaches in Nepal, we would like to inform you that booking the Everest Base Camp Trek in advance is highly recommended.
 However, if you still have plans to trek to Everest Base Camp, Peregrine Treks can assist you with last-minute bookings for travel and trekking in Nepal, Tibet, and Bhutan.
 As Nepal’s premium adventure travel company, we take pride in providing exceptional service to our clients.

 The Everest Base Camp Trek is considered one of the world’s best trekking trails, showcasing unique Sherpa culture, mani stones, Buddhist prayer flags, convenient teahouses, and breathtaking views of the Himalayas, including Mount Everest.
-The trek starts from Kathmandu, at an altitude of 1300 meters, and ascends to 5545 meters from Kala Patthar.
-To complete this trek, previous hiking experience, a positive attitude, mental and muscular strength, and good fitness levels are essential.
+The trek starts in Kathmandu at an altitude of 1300 meters and ascends to 5545 meters from Kala Patthar.
+To complete this trek, you need previous hiking experience, a positive attitude, mental and muscular strength, and good fitness levels.

 To help you prepare for this once-in-a-lifetime experience, we have compiled a list of the top 25 things to know before embarking on the hike to Everest Base Camp.
 We encourage you to review this information carefully.